 [Intro text]

-1 Remember in prayer the newly elected synod bishops and pray they be strengthened and inspired by the Holy Spirit for serving and encouraging leaders and members of their synod’s congregations and ministries.
+1 Remember in prayer the newly elected synod bishops, and pray they be strengthened and inspired by the Holy Spirit for serving and encouraging leaders and members of their synod’s congregations and ministries.

 2 Pray for unity among all Christians and that, as followers of Christ, we pursue and celebrate a unity that bridges differences and affirms we are of one body, one Spirit, one Lord, one faith, one baptism and one God.